photo: guide's archive

 8. Day 8 Farewell to Albania

 Riders leave Albania that day.
-Transfer to Tirana or Saranda available.
+Transfers to Tirana or Saranda available.

 The guide might modify the route according to weather conditions and group's riding skills.

 Riders spend the first and the last night at a hotel in Gjirokastra.
 On the horse trail we stay with local families, at their homes.
-The standard differs, but we always have a roof over our heads and bed linen to sleep in.
+The standard differs, but we always have a roof over our heads, beds with linen to sleep in and local dishes to enjoy.
+Rooms are shared, single rooms are available on the first and last night (25 Euro per night).
 We taste local food and accompany local Albanians in their everyday, routine tasks.

 The traditional Albanian quisine is based on different meat and various, delicious types of cheese.
 Ecological fruits and vegetables, honey, jams, eggs, bread, desserts and sweets will be served, too.
 We will drink local water, herbs brews, and – of course – local wine and raki.